PnS2020/pns2020.github.com/session_00.md

 Therefore, an GitHub account is essential.
 If you don't have one, please go to https://github.com/ and register an new account.
-After registration, please submit your username to the TA.
+After registration, please submit your username to the TA so we can add you into the organization.

 To get additional paid features, you can get the GitHub Education Pack: https://education.github.com/pack